-If you used your own procedures to migrate to z/VM 730, you might still want to use the MIGR51D command to migrate program product information from your current system inventory disk to your new system.
+If you used your own procedures to migrate to z/VM 7.3, you might still want to use the MIGR51D utility to migrate product information from your current system inventory disk to your new system.

-You should not use this appendix if you used the upgrade installation procedure.
+Note: You should not use this topic if you used the upgrade installation procedure.
 If you are performing an upgrade installation, the 51D will be migrated as part of those procedures.